martza/COVID-19/README.md

       The model is :  Gaussian
       The R squared is : 0.5035300768867241

-* To apply a linear model to the number of deaths in Italy, you may use the following command line :
+* To train a linear model for the number of deaths in Italy, you may use the following command line :

       $ python covid_19.py -m linear -r Italy
-  It returns:
+  It returns :

       The coefficients for [time cases] are :  [1.81235189 0.12551218]
       The value of the regularization parameter is :  1